alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 2. It collides directly with non-allowed elements: spikes, obstacles, enemies, projectiles,...
 3. It stays in contact with a heated platform more than the allowed time.

-After death the ice cube restarts at the nearest check-point.
+After death the ice cube restarts at the nearest check-point (see later).

 ## Game Flow and level structure ##